-The title “traces in structure” is a first indication of the organic synthesis of architecture and abstract art, a connection which the Berlin-based designer and graphic artist Markus Johannes Becker strives for in his ink drawings.
-Organic, because they do not reach a final state, but rather evince a living shape that can evolve in numerous ways, depending on the viewer’s perception.
-The compositions oscillate between “traces” and “structure”, between dynamic and static, between chaos and order.
-It is important to keep in mind that both poles are dependent on each other: chaos is uninhabitable.
-It requires form, structure and design.
-At the same time, however, any type of order needs traces of chaos to allow room for development; chaos is order’s creative power.
-On close observation, the drawings reveal axes, volumes and patterns which seem to dissolve in detail and then regroup to form new shapes.
-This process offers numerous, potentially endless combinations and continues in the observer’s imagination.
+Markus J. Becker strives for an organic synthesis referencing architecture and abstract art in his ink drawings.
+Rather than reaching a final state, his drawings emulate living shapes with the potential to evolve in numerous ways, always depending on the viewer’s perception.
+The compositions oscillate between dynamic and static, between chaos and order.
+It is important to keep in mind that both poles are interdependent.
+Chaos is uninhabitable, it requires form, structure and design.
+At the same time, any type of order needs traces of chaos to allow room for development; chaos is order’s creative driving force.
+On close observation, the drawings reveal axes, shapes and patterns which seem to dissolve in detail only to immediately regroup to form new shapes.
+This process offers numerous, potentially endless combinations and can continue on in the observer’s imagination.

-Each image’s layout is defined by thin lines which mark out surfaces and empty spaces, almost like a floor plan.
+The layout of each image is defined by several layers.
+They vary depending on complexity, motif and colouring.
+The first layer is defined by thin lines which mark out surfaces and empty spaces, almost like an architectural floor plan.
 A line shapes, structures and separates.
-Every line is applied to the surface with a thin brass rod and ink.
-During application, little droplets of ink roll off the metal, leaving gaps which are in turn emphasised by fine, rapidograph-drawn lines.
-Almost like notes on a sheet of music, they turn into a score.
+Every line is applied to the surface with a thin brass rod and ink – or drawn with a technical pen by hand or compass.
+During application, little droplets of ink roll off the metal, leaving gaps which are in turn divided by fine, technical pen-drawn lines.
+Almost like notes on a sheet of music, they turn into a visual score.
 When the lines join up or intersect, they create surfaces and axes – the score begins to sound.
-This is the foundation for a second creative level: every surface is individually masked with tape, thereby creating straight, angular and inflexible shapes.
-Shades of colour, brush and printing techniques then lend a three-dimensional, almost haptic quality to the surface of the seemingly rigid overall structure.
+This is the foundation for the second creative layer: every surface is individually masked with tape, thereby creating straight, angular and inflexible shapes.
+Shades of colour, a combination of brush and printing techniques, and the use of metallic leaf create a surface structure that lends a three-dimensional, almost tactile quality to the rigid overall structure.

-The contrast of lines, fine dashes, straight edges, soft colour gradients and various surface structures evoke a fragmented and deconstructed landscape, in which the viewer picks their own perspective.
-The choice of materials – ink and rapidograph on matt, translucent drawing film emphasises this effect and gives the drawings a certain fragility.
-It is in the repetition and evolution of lines and surfaces that the search for structure, form and character continues.
+The contrast of lines, fine dashes, straight or bent edges, soft colour gradients and various surface structures evoke a fragmented and deconstructed landscape, in which the viewer picks their own perspective.
+The choice of materials – ink and technical pen on matte, translucent drawing film emphasises this effect and gives the drawings a certain fragility.
+It is in the repetition and evolution of lines, dashes and surfaces that the search for structure, form and character continues.